raid-guild/Partizee/README.md

 bash ./install.sh
 ```

-The binary will be located in `target/release/partizee`.
+The binary will be installed to `home/.bin/partizee`

 ## Usage